dendronhq/dendron-site/vault/dendron.ref.config.vscode-config.md

 id: 19a0ea9d-7292-4a68-bc6f-ffd462a54bc5
 title: VS Code Config
 desc: ''
-updated: 1636539674755
+updated: 1640381907612
 created: 1619541378119
 ---

 ## Access

-You can access these Configurations through the [VS Code Settings](https://code.visualstudio.com/docs/getstarted/settings), you will find them if you search for "Dendron".
+You can access these configurations through the [VS Code Settings](https://code.visualstudio.com/docs/getstarted/settings) if you search for "Dendron".

 ![[dendron.ref.config#legend:#*]]